CROSS-PLATFORM AGENT IDENTITY PROTOCOL

-No Per-Agent Identity
+No Cross-Platform Identity

 Shared-Secret Blast Radius